-All of the causes of premature ejaculation lead to one common thing – getting aroused too quickly!
-This leads to your body jumping to the sympathetic mode (and the release of hormones leading to orgasm), instead of staying in the parasympathetic mode – the relaxation mode.
+All of the causes of premature ejaculation lead to one common thing – getting aroused too quickly.
+This sends your body into the sympathetic mode, releasing hormones leading to orgasm.
+It should be in the parasympathetic mode,which is a relaxed state.

 GETTING AROUSED TOO QUICKLY

 - Stage 1: Erection Begins – According to the Cleveland Clinic, physical and/or mental stimulation occurs, causing the brain to send chemical messages, down the spinal cord, telling the penile blood vessels to relax (in parasympathetic mode) and allow the penis to fill with blood.
 The penile tissues expand, creating an erection, and traps the blood in the corpora cavernosa.

 - Stage 2: Full Erection, Relaxed and Controlled – You now have a full erection.
 Your heart rate has increased slightly and your scrotum is hanging fairly loosely.
 This parasympathetic activity also stimulates parts of the penile anatomy like the prostate, vas deferens and seminal vesicles.
 Although you’re sexually excited, your parasympathetic system is still more active than the sympathetic system, allowing you to remain in control.
 This is the stage we want to stay in for maximum sexual stamina.